kpnguyen21/kpnguyen21/README.md

 <h2>Projects</h2>

 <h3>Addressing Membership Challenges: Insights and Strategies for Amour Beauty Box - The Erdős Institute - 2025</h3>
-<li>Amour Beauty Box, a subscription-based makeup store, experienced a decline in membership sign-ups despite minimal cancellations.
-To identify the cause, I surveyed users who visited the Amour Beauty Box website.
-Of the 312 respondents, many reported that the "Join Now" button on the homepage was difficult to spot.
-To test whether repositioning the button would improve conversion rates or revenue, I designed an A/B experiment.
-Over 20 days, 10,000 data points were collected and analyzed.
-Ultimately, both null hypotheses were rejected, indicating that the change did not significantly impact sign-ups or revenue.
-<a href="https://www.erdosinstitute.org/certificates/spring-2025/ux-research-boot-camp/khanh-nguyen/968ce7b0-acfc-4bed-9bc4-b0e0701677f4">[LINK]</a>, <a href="https://github.com/kpnguyen21/erdos-AB-testing/">[GIT]</a>, <a href="https://github.com/kpnguyen21/erdos-AB-testing/blob/main/Proposal.pdf">[PROPOSAL]</a>, <a href="https://github.com/kpnguyen21/erdos-AB-testing/blob/main/Executive%20Summary.pdf">[EXECUTIVE SUMMARY]</a>
+<li>I investigated declining membership sign-ups for Amour Beauty Box despite minimal cancellations.
+Through a survey of 312 website visitors, I identified visibility issues with the "Join Now" button.
+To assess the impact of repositioning the button, I designed and conducted a 20-day A/B experiment, collecting and analyzing 10,000 data points.
+Using the Mann-Whitney U Test on non-normal data, I found p-values of 0.598 and 0.602 for conversion rate and revenue, respectively.
+The results confirmed that the change had no significant effect on sign-ups or revenue. <a href="https://www.erdosinstitute.org/certificates/spring-2025/ux-research-boot-camp/khanh-nguyen/968ce7b0-acfc-4bed-9bc4-b0e0701677f4">[LINK]</a>, <a href="https://github.com/kpnguyen21/erdos-AB-testing/">[GIT]</a>, <a href="https://github.com/kpnguyen21/erdos-AB-testing/blob/main/Proposal.pdf">[PROPOSAL]</a>, <a href="https://github.com/kpnguyen21/erdos-AB-testing/blob/main/Executive%20Summary.pdf">[EXECUTIVE SUMMARY]</a>
 </li>

 <h3>From Browsing to Buying: A Behavioral Study for Merci's - The Erdős Institute - 2025</h3>